 - 1. For mechanical equipment, shut down the item of plant and plug the leak or crimp the hydraulic hose if possible and quickly.
 For leaking containers, address the source of the leak, but at all times, avoid contact with the material. - 2.
-Isolate adjacent drainage points. - 3.
-Dam and contain the spill using the contents of the spill kit. - 4.
+Contact Weighbridge operator to stop incoming Vehicles towards incident. - 3.
+Isolate adjacent drainage points. - 4.
+Dam and contain the spill using the contents of the spill kit. - 5.
 Recover and absorb.